 Supplementary Materials C: Incidence rate comparisons between GBD and Japanese local registries

 The IMPACTNCD-JPN model used GBD data for CHD and stroke incidence rates in 2001 as the initial year due to the absence of real-world national CVD morbidity data.
 However, the following local datasets were available: the stroke incidence rates for first-onset cases in Kochi Prefecture and the acute myocardial infarction (AMI) incidence rates, including both initial onset and recurrence, in Kumamoto Prefecture.
-Therefore, we compared 1) the stroke incidence rates from the Kochi registry with the stroke incidence estimates for Kochi from the GBD in 2019 and 2) the AMI incidence rates from the Kumamoto registry with the CHD incidence estimates for Kumamoto from the GBD.
+The current IMPACTNCD-JPN model aimed to quantify how changes in the national distribution of CVD risk factors contributed to the national observed trends in CVD (combined and separate for CHD and stroke) burden in Japan's adult population, leading to that we decided to use the GBD data as input data of the model.
+We compared 1) the stroke incidence rates from the Kochi registry with the stroke incidence estimates for Kochi from the GBD in 2019 and 2) the AMI incidence rates from the Kumamoto registry with the CHD incidence estimates for Kumamoto from the GBD.
 For the stroke incidence in Kochi Prefecture, we used the Kochi Acute Stroke Survey of Onset (KATSUO) registry study conducted by the Department of Health at the Kochi Prefectural Office, which enrolled the cases of acute stroke admitted to all acute stroke hospitals in Kochi Prefecture within 7 days of symptom onset.36 For the AMI incidence in Kumamoto Prefecture, we used the Kumamoto Acute Coronary Events (KACE) registry study.
 The KACE study is a multicenter observational research project involving 21 institutions across Kumamoto Prefecture that are equipped to treat AMI patients and conduct coronary angiography and related interventions.
 Most AMI cases in Kumamoto Prefecture are directed to these participating facilities.37 The KACE study registers AMI patients only, leading to much lower incidence rates across age groups compared to the CHD incidence rate in GBD.